mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 - Xfce instead of gnome for RDP connectivity (gnome does not work well with RDP on Ubuntu 14.04)
 - KVM is left unselected in this phase and installed through apt-get later

-Remote desktop connectivity is explained in a separate document: [Using xRDP for Remote Desktop Access]({% post_url 2015-11-01-xrdp %}).
+Remote desktop connectivity is explained in a separate document: [Using xRDP for Remote Desktop Access].

 <a name="kvm-inst"></a>KVM Installation & Host Configuration
 -------------------------------------